-- o "Amateur" would mean an individual mixed martial artist who is not competing and has never competed in a mixed martial arts contest for a prize or who is not competing and has never competed with or against a professional. - o "Medical professional" would mean a physician as defined in the Public Health Code (MCL 333.14007 and 333.17501). - o "Mixed martial arts" would mean the general term that describes the convergence of techniques from a variety of combative sports disciplines, including boxing, wrestling, judo, jujitsu, kickboxing, and other combination of techniques from different disciplines of the martial arts. - o "Mixed martial arts exhibition" would mean a performance or demonstration that is held at a promoter's gym, dojo, or similar training facility or at a training center and no fee is paid by a participant to participate in or by a spectator to attend the performance or demonstration. - o "Professional" would mean an individual who is competing or has competed in the past for a prize in any sport regulated under the Unarmed Combat Regulatory Act.
+- o "Amateur" would mean an individual mixed martial artist that is not competing and has never competed in a mixed martial arts contest for a prize or who is not competing and has never competed with or against a professional. - o "Medical professional" would mean an individual who has a specialty certification as a nurse practitioner, a physician's assistant, or a physician.

-"Promoter" would mean an individual who produces or stages an amateur mixed martial arts contest or event.
+- o "Mixed martial arts" would mean the general term that describes the convergence of techniques from a variety of combative sports disciplines, including boxing, wrestling, judo, jujitsu, kickboxing, and other combination of techniques from different disciplines of the martial arts. - o "Mixed martial arts exhibition" would mean a performance or demonstration that is held at a promoter's gym, dojo, or similar training facility or at a training center and no fee is paid by a participant to participate in or by a spectator to attend the performance or demonstration. - "Professional" would mean an individual who is competing or has competed in the past for a prize in any sport regulated under the Unarmed Combat Regulatory Act. - "Promoter" would mean an individual who produces or stages an amateur mixed martial arts contest or event.
 It would not include the venue where a contest or event is held unless the venue contracts with the individual promoter to be a copromoter.